kenjennings/Atari-Breakout76/README08Memory.md

 Note that reserving the 1K or 2K of aligned memory for Player/Missile graphics automatically includes a block of unused space which by definition is also automatically aligned.
 This space may be used for undisplayed frames of animated Player/Missile bitmaps, screen memory, part of a character set, or any other purpose.
 Likewise, the aligned memory for any unused Player/Missile object is available for other purposes.

-- **Character Set (2, 3, 4, 5)** This uses a 1 byte pointer to a page in memory.
+- **Character Set (modes 2, 3, 4, 5)** This uses a 1 byte pointer to a page in memory.
 These character set images for this text mode must begin on a 1K boundary, and ANTIC reads data for the character set from the identified 1K block beginning at this page.

 Character Set 1k memory Map here.

-- **Character Set (6, 7)** This uses a 1 byte pointer to a page in memory.
+- **Character Set (modes 6, 7)** This uses a 1 byte pointer to a page in memory.
 These character set images for this text mode must begin on a 1/2K boundary, and ANTIC reads data for the character set from the identified 1/2K block beginning at this page.

 Character set 1/2 K Memory Map here.